4 Days Orangutan Tour at Kutai National Park

 Kutai park Accommodation

-Kutai Park have a Jungle Lodge at Camp Kakap, which is called Prefab, The Jungle lodge is located on the Sangatta River side inside the forest, and is a simple wooden Lodge with several small rooms, has a shared Indonesian styled bath room with cold water, and toilet, electricity is 220Volt and stricted to evening hours only ( 6pm-10pm ).
-The rooms have a fan and each room two thin matrasses on the floor.
-The building has a kitchen facility, with cooking gear.In front of the rooms is a shared terrace for leisure to enjoy view and the sound of the forest
+Kutai Park have a Jungle Lodge at Camp Kakap, which is called Morio Jungle Lodge, The Jungle lodge is located on the Sangatta River side inside the forest, and is a simple wooden Lodge with several small rooms, has a shared Western styled bath room with cold water, and toilet, electricity is 220Volt and stricted to evening hours only ( 6pm-10pm ).
+The rooms have a fan and each room two beds with matrasses, pillows and blanket sheets.
+The building has a kitchen facility, with restorant at a top canopy forest location.In front of the rooms is a shared terrace for leisure to enjoy view and the sound of the forest

 Travel Time & Distance East Kalimantan – Kutai Park